LeiWangR/leiwangr.github.io/_projects/projects.md

 Industry AIR Awards are granted solely on merit and are not subject to quotas.
 Typically, four candidates can receive awards from a pool of 20 candidates (with a minimum GPA of 6.75), resulting in an approximate acceptance rate of 20%, based on the 2023-2024 results.

+For more information regarding the application process, please contact the awarded candidates before reaching out to me.

 - <font color="green"> 2023-2024 awarded ANU international students are: Mr. Arjun Raj, Mr. Liyun Zhu, Mr. Liwen Luo, and Mr. Qixiang Chen. </font>

 - <font color="green"> Visting student: Mr. Zerui Wang (UWA), 16/06/2023 - 19/07/2023.</font>